Cocaine Addiction Signs & Symptoms

 Signs of Crack Cocaine Abuse

-Crack is a variety of cocaine that users smoke, typically in a small glass pipe.
+Crack is a variety of cocaine users smoke, typically in a small glass pipe.
 The “high” produced by crack lasts 10 to 15 minutes.
-On the other hand powdered cocaine may last up to an hour.
-Therefore, a crack abuser may disappear more frequently to consume more of the drug.
+On the other hand, powdered cocaine may last up to an hour.
+Therefore, a crack abuser may frequently disappear to consume more of the drug.
 People who smoke crack regularly may go on binges and disappear for hours and often days or weeks.
-If you observe a loved one during a crack binge, they may exhibit signs that include disorientation, delusions, paranoia, antisocial behavior and aggression.
-In many cases, crack very quickly takes priority over the individual’s responsibilities, career, family, hobbies and everything else that they previously prioritized in life.
+If you observe a loved one during a crack binge, they may exhibit signs that include disorientation, delusions, paranoia, antisocial behavior, and aggression.
+In many cases, crack takes priority over the individual’s responsibilities, career, family, hobbies, and everything else they previously prioritized in life.

 Preliminary Physical Signs of Addiction

-By the time a person is physically addicted to cocaine, the people who are closest to the individual are more likely to notice changes in the individual’s behavior and potentially in their health as well.
+When a person is physically addicted to cocaine, the people closest to them are more likely to notice changes in behavior and potentially in their health.
 It is not uncommon for regular cocaine users to develop chronic postnasal drip and nosebleeds.
 People who dissolve and inject the drug will have needle marks on their arms or at other sites on their bodies.
 The longer a person abuses cocaine, the more their physical health and appearance will likely deteriorate.

-Addicted individuals also tend to have difficulty sleeping and may be tired more often.
-They may be more depressive, agitated or outwardly nervous.
-At this point, the individual will have strong cravings for cocaine to the extent that if they abstain from using cocaine, they will experience worsening symptoms of withdrawal.
-For cocaine addicts, early withdrawal symptoms include mood crashes, anxiety, irritability, apathy and extended periods of sleep.
+Addicted individuals also have difficulty sleeping and may be tired more often.
+They may be more depressive, agitated, or outwardly nervous.
+At this point, the individual will have strong cravings for cocaine to the extent that if they abstain from using cocaine, they will experience worsening withdrawal symptoms.
+For cocaine addicts, early withdrawal symptoms include mood crashes, anxiety, irritability, apathy, and extended periods of sleep.

 Seeking Treatment for Cocaine Addiction

 The safest way to recover from cocaine addiction is to seek medically supported and supervised treatment at a rehabilitation facility.
-Drug treatment centers offer a variety of program options to help clients overcome their addiction to cocaine.
-Options generally include outpatient, inpatient and partial hospitalization programs.
+Drug treatment centers offer various program options to help clients overcome their addiction to cocaine.
+Options generally include outpatient, inpatient, and partial hospitalization programs.
 Treatment facilities may differ slightly in terms of the types of therapies they offer.
 Nevertheless, there are some proven approaches to substance use and addiction rehabilitation that most treatment centers implement.

 Residential Detox for Cocaine Addiction

-When an individual develops a physical dependency to cocaine, they will generally require supervised detox prior to beginning their rehabilitation program.
+When an individual develops a physical dependency on cocaine, they generally require supervised detox before beginning their rehabilitation program.
 Onsite detox centers offer 24/7 supervision and medical support to keep clients safe.
 Not only are withdrawal symptoms uncomfortable, but some symptoms can be life-threatening.
-While there are no medications available to directly alleviate the discomforts of cocaine withdrawal, doctors may prescribe beta-blockers to treat anxiety and, if necessary, antidepressants to stabilize some patients’ moods if they have depressive symptoms that last longer than 7 to 10 days.
+While no medications are available to alleviate the discomforts of cocaine withdrawal directly, doctors may prescribe beta-blockers to treat anxiety and, if necessary, antidepressants to stabilize some patients’ moods if they have depressive symptoms that last longer than 7 to 10 days.
 Detoxing at a residential facility is especially helpful for patients who have relapsed in the past or who otherwise have triggers in their immediate, everyday life that contribute to their tendency to use cocaine.
-Individuals who have a stable home environment that supports a lifestyle of sobriety may choose an outpatient detox program if they do not otherwise require medical supervision.
+Individuals with a stable home environment supporting a sober lifestyle may choose an outpatient detox program if they do not require medical supervision.

 Cocaine Withdrawal Timeline

 Symptoms of cocaine withdrawal typically resolve within 7 to 10 days following the last occurrence of use.
 Unfortunately, cravings for the drug may persist for much longer and may even resurface after the person has abstained from using the drug for years.
 Drug treatment programs help addicted individuals learn to manage urges to abuse cocaine without relapsing.
-People who abuse cocaine for shorter periods of time are more likely to have shorter withdrawal periods.
-Those who use the drugs for years may have symptoms that linger for months, possibly due to the manner in which the drug builds up in the body over time.
+People who abuse cocaine for shorter periods are likelier to have shorter withdrawal periods.
+Those who use the drugs for years may have symptoms that linger for months, possibly due to how the drug builds up in the body over time.

 Cocaine Withdrawal Intensity